mattchley/learningComputer/Problems/Stack Problem 3-Evaluate Reverse Polish Notation.md

 ```

 ## The idea breaks down to:
-- The main take away here is knowing that keep nums until and operator and then do the two nums
+- The main take away here is we need numbers more than we need the operators
+- the stack
 the stack ho

 ## Notes